vamshi-arza/Store_Data_Analysis-AWS-Qucksight-S3-Athena/README.md

 - AWS Athena - Query service used to perform SQL queries on the final table created by AWS Glue.
 - AWS QuickSight - Business intelligence service used for data visualization and creating insights from the dataset.

+### Exploratory Data Analysis (EDA)

+- Data Profiling - Analyzed basic statistics for key variables in the dataset, such as sales, profit, and order quantity.
+- Time-Based Analysis - Examined trends over the dates, including daily sales and order volumes for the specific dates 2017-01-01 and 2017-01-02.
+- Sales and Profit Analysis - Assessed total sales and profit margins, identifying any significant variations between different dates and regions.
+- Geographical Analysis - Investigated sales performance by region and city to pinpoint areas with the highest and lowest sales.
+- Customer Insights - Analyzed order data to identify key customer segments and purchasing behaviors.
+- Visualization - Utilized AWS QuickSight to create visualizations, including charts and graphs, to reveal patterns and insights in the data.

+### Conclusion

+This project demonstrates the effective use of AWS services for managing and analyzing a retail dataset.
+By leveraging AWS S3 for storage, AWS Glue for data cataloging and ETL operations, AWS Athena for querying, and AWS QuickSight for visualization, a comprehensive analysis was performed on the Superstore dataset.
+The results provided valuable insights into sales performance, profitability, and customer preferences across different cities, product categories, and shipping modes.
+These findings can guide strategic decisions to enhance sales, optimize inventory, and improve overall customer satisfaction.